jpetrocik/SmartSwitchFirmware/README.md

 The device will subscribe to a command and status topic.
 The device will subscribe to the command topic and publish status updates to the status topic.
 The topic a based on the name and location you configured.

+The commands to publish to MQTT to control the device are simple numeric commands:

+* 0 - Turn Off
+* 1 - Turn On
+* 2 - Toggle
+* 3 - Status

 Command Topic:
 house/[location]/[name]/command